Simple pan-fried sea bream fillet is topped with an equally simple parsley and lemon zest crumb to create an elegant and simple dish.

 Cooking pan-fried sea bream fillets takes just 5 minutes, yes you read that right.
 I think that they look stunning and they taste incredible!

-Cooking the breadcrumb separately rather than crumbing the fish is just pure lazy.
+Cooking the breadcrumb separately rather than crumbing the fish is just pure laziness.

 But it makes this whole recipe stupidly simple and gives you all of the crunch of crumbed fish with an elegant twist.

-The bones are a pain to free up.
-You can either use proper fish tweezers or some bent needle-nosed pliers.
+The bones can be pain to free up.
+You can either use proper fish tweezers or some bent-tipped needle-nosed pliers.

 If you pull towards the tail or straight up you will snap the bone and make a mess.